artiscodars/my-primeng-app/src/stories/components/button/button.description.md

 - **Focused**: When the button is focused for accessibility or keyboard navigation.
 - **Disabled**: Should be avoided; it is better to hide the button until the action is allowed.

-## Link Styles

-- **Button**: Styled as a button but behaves like a link.
-- **Text**: Plain text style without the button appearance.

 ## Buttons with Icons

 Buttons can include icons to enhance their meaning and provide additional context.

-## Button Sizes

-- **Button Sizes**: Can be minimal, maximal, or adjusted to the text size.
-This is usually related to desktop design, while different requirements (35-40 pixels) may apply for mobile devices.
-- **Text Size on Buttons**: Should be consistent to ensure the text looks uniform (standard height and width, so the text appears properly).
-The size depends on the design system.
-- **Icon Sizes**: Depends on the design elements.
-- **Padding**: The spacing within buttons (padding) should be determined based on the design.

 ## Button Text Guidelines